All of us inevitably face dark, stormy times in life. We all have seasons when it seems like nothing is going right and there is a loss of direction.

 God has given us a sure, solid foundation to build our lives upon.
 If you’re in a storm right now, find a promise in your Bible and anchor your hope upon it today.

-In “4 Steps to Overcome Obstacles in Your Life,” Bayless uses the Apostle Paul’s life to illustrate progress—how Paul overcame the setbacks he faced in order to pursue and fulfill God’s summons on his life.
+In “Keep Moving Forward,” Bayless uses the Apostle Paul’s life to illustrate progress—how Paul overcame the setbacks he faced in order to pursue and fulfill God’s summons on his life.
 Learn from Paul how you can develop a heart that never quits or backs down, but keeps moving forward for God from here on out.
 This message is available on CD, DVD, and MP3.